coryleeio/Gridpath/README.md

   - Access the pathfinder somewhere in the scene and configure the grid like so:

     Pathfinder.Instance.Init(20, 20, GridGraph.DiagonalOptions.DiagonalsWithoutCornerCutting, 4);

-this will create a 20,20 grid with 4 threads,allowing diagonals, but not allowing the entities to cut corners.
+This will create a 20,20 grid with 4 threads, allowing diagonals, but not allowing the entities to cut corners.
 For diagonals several options are supported, they are:

 - DiagonalsWithoutCornerCutting - diagonals allowed, cutting corners is not
 - NoDiagonals - no diagonals allowed, only orthogonal movement will be attempted